 Great question!
 Like anything at Innovation Works we rely on our community to work from a place of mutual respect and we’re relying on all co-tenants and guests to uphold our health and safety guidelines.
 It’s OK to say “I need some space,” or “I’m just going to move a few feet from you.”
-If this is uncomfortable for you or if any issues arise, please see Andrew or Lore.
+If this is uncomfortable for you or if any issues arise, please see Loredana.

 How will I know if someone who is sick has been at Innovation Works?
 Will there be contact tracing measures in place?

 Yes, we will be contact tracing by having everyone who enters Innovation Works check in and out.
 Along with the check-in, we will ask questions upon entry, including a symptoms check.
 Anyone who reports having experienced COVID-19 symptoms will not be permitted to enter the building.
 We will rely on any co-tenant member or guest who contracts COVID-19 to report to the health unit who will instruct on best practices.

 Do I have to follow the policies if I’ve already been sick and have since recovered?